-(on corner of Mesa College Drive & Linda Vista Rd)
+(corner of Mesa College Dr. and Linda Vista Rd.)

 Tucked in the corner of a strip mall across the street from Kearny High School is a treasure I wish I had known about years ago: Rockie’s Frozen Yogurt.
-Not only do they serve huge portions of delicious frozen yogurt, Rockie’s also offers a variety of coffee and espresso drinks, a large selection of teas, as well as a special low-carb menu of yogurt and shakes.
-With its reasonable prices and friendly atmosphere, it’s no wonder that Rockie’s has been a neighborhood staple for 15 years.
+Not only do they serve huge portions of delicious frozen yogurt, Rockie’s also offers a variety of coffee, tea and espresso drinks and not-soon-to-be-forgotten smoothies (Elvis Special: fresh bananas and peanut butter froyo) and shakes (Almond Roca Coffee shake, anyone?).
+With its reasonable prices and friendly atmosphere, it’s no wonder that Rockie’s has been a neighborhood favorite for many years.

 935 Broadway, El Cajon